NMRLipids/Databank/README.md

 through a graphical user interface (GUI).
 Simulations can be searched based on their molecular composition, force field, temperature, membrane properties, and quality; the search results are ranked based on the simulation quality as evaluated against experimental data when available.
-Membranes can be visualized, and properties between different simulations and experiments compared.
+GUI provides basic graphical reports for the computed properties as well as graphical comparison between simulation and experimental data.

+The GUI is being developed in the repository [BilayerGUI_laravel](https://github.com/NMRlipids/BilayerGUI_laravel).

 # Installation